-To report a crime on campus, contact Campus Safety at (360) 475-7800 or dial 9-1-1 (emergencies only), or by using the courtesy telephones located near parking lots and some buildings.
-Any suspicious activity or person(s) seen in the parking lots or loitering around vehicles, inside buildings or around campus should be reported to Campus Safety.
-Students and employees may report crimes on campus to any member of Campus Safety or other recognized Campus Security Authority (Director of Campus Safety, Campus Safety Staff, Vice President for Student Success and Achievement, Vice President for Equity and Inclusion, Title IX Coordinator, Student Conduct Coordinator, Student Center Coordinator, Residence Hall Manager, Residence Hall Administrators).
+To report a crime on campus, contact Campus Security at (360) 475-7800 or dial 9-1-1 (emergencies only), or by using the courtesy telephones located near parking lots and some buildings.
+Any suspicious activity or person(s) seen in the parking lots or loitering around vehicles, inside buildings or around campus should be reported to Campus Security.
+Students and employees may report crimes on campus to any member of Campus Security or other recognized Campus Security Authority (Director of Emergency Management, Director of Campus Security, Campus Security Staff, Vice President of Administrative Services, Vice President of Student Success and Achievement, Vice President for Equity and Inclusion/Title Coordinator, Student Conduct Coordinator, Student Center Coordinator, Residence Hall Manager, and Residence Assistants).

-For non-emergent issues, campus hazards, or behavioral concerns, use OC Report It.
+For non-emergent issues, campus hazards, or behavioral concerns, use Reporting Concerns at OC page.

-Responsible Employees include all employees of Olympic College and each is expected, when provided information about a crime, to ensure that the survivor and the details of the crime are presented to Campus Safety immediately, or to another Campus Security Authority.
-Campus Safety will record the incident and follow the protocol for all incidents through the final disposition of each case.
-These cases may end with Campus Safety or be forwarded to Behavioral Intervention, Student Conduct, Title IX, Human Resources, Law Enforcement or Community Resources, as appropriate.
-The case disposition is designated as the incident report is finalized with Campus Safety and is publicly viewable in the Daily Crime Log on the Campus Safety web site.
+Responsible Employees include all employees of Olympic College and each is expected, when provided information about a crime, to ensure that the survivor and the details of the crime are presented to Campus Security immediately, or to another Campus Security Authority.
+Campus Security will record the incident and follow the protocol for all incidents through the final disposition of each case.
+These cases may end with Campus Security or be forwarded to Behavioral Intervention Team, Student Conduct, Title IX, Human Resources, Law Enforcement or Community Resources, as appropriate.
+The case disposition is designated as the incident report is finalized with Campus Security and is publicly viewable in the Daily Crime Log on the Campus Security web site.

-Options for reporting crimes include direct notification of local law enforcement, Campus Safety, Campus Security Authorities, access to campus resources and referral to community resource agencies.
+Options for reporting crimes include direct notification of local law enforcement, Campus Security, Campus Security Authorities, access to campus resources and referral to community resource agencies.
 The option to report a crime just to include it in crime statistical data, but not taking further action is within a victim's right.
 The survivor retains the right to request that a case be reactivated for further investigation, sanctions or forwarding to compliance or law enforcement for further action.